 - Goldfish: Typically kept in tanks and small enclosures, a goldfish is not only the symbol of wealth in feng shui based aquariums but in fact, lively energy of growth and abundance.

-Ideally, as per the Feng Shui guidelines, a total number of nine fishes should be placed in an aquarium; 9 being the auspicious number of abundance.
+Ideally, as per the Feng Shui guidelines, the lucky number of fish in aquarium for feng shui is nine; 9 being the auspicious number of abundance.
 It should also be noted that a single fish is never recommended in a tank as per Feng Shui.
 One single fish in a fish tank is known to rather attract bad luck and counter any chances of abundance.

 The South-East corner of the house is considered to be an ideal and auspicious location to place a Feng Shui aquarium.
 Also referred to as the ‘Bagau’ area, this location of a house is typically supposed to have the most positive energy and if balanced correctly, can attract enormous wealth and prosperity, thereby amplifying the well-being of the space dwellers.